pacs-course/pacs-examples/Examples/src/ReadingVectors/README.md

 This is an example of complex overloading of operators by using templates.
 In fact, there is no need of this tool.
 Parameter list (brace) initialization already allow to initialize a vector in a simple way.
 But in other cases it may be useful to have little tools of this type.
 For instance, the streaming operator can be used also run-time and when the size of the vector is not known beforehand.

-#What do I lean here?#
+# What do I lean here? #
+- An unusual overload of the output stream operator;
 - A curious usage of overloading the comma operator;
-- A use of variadic templates.

-**An important note:** you may avoid variadic templates in this example.
-C++17 introduced automatic deduction of class template parameters, so the correct extra template argument would be automaticall deduced.
-But I have left this example only to remind you that `std::vector` has at least 2 template parameters.